children die before their 5th birthday

-In the east of the country in the Punjab, cultural and religious practices prevent young girls from obtaining family planning.
-In this region, where a quarter of the population is between 9 and 19 years old, women are married very young and have many early pregnancies.
-There is an enormous need for advice and sexual and reproductive healthcare, yet the social workers struggle to address these issues.
+In the Punjab region, cultural and religious practices prevent girls and women from accessing family planning.
+A quarter of the population here is aged between 9 and 19 years old, women are married very young and the numbers of adolescent pregnancies are rising.
+There is an enormous need for sexual and reproductive healthcare and advice, but social workers struggle to address these issues.

 Did you know?